Pushshift.io API Wrapper for reddit.com public comment/submission search

 Handles paging of results.
 Returns all historical results for a given query by default.

-Optionally adds a created attribute which converts a comment/submission’s created_utc timestamp to the user’s local time. (may raise exceptions for users with certain timezone settings).
+Adds a created attribute which converts a comment/submission’s created_utc timestamp to the user’s local time.

 Limited support for pushshift’s aggs argument.